 Held in conjunction with the ongoing drawers installation, Small Wonders from the American Collections features an eclectic selection of seventy works of art on the walls and in the display cases above the drawers.
 This exhibition both highlights objects that will be installed in the drawers and reveals a diversity of cultural traditions and artistic practices that constitute American art.
 A variety of jewelry and objects of personal adornment—although produced by different peoples—function similarly to signify information about the wearer’s identity.
 Flatware, pins, and other silver items on display reflect a broad array of forms, styles, and uses for this valuable metal.
 Ceramic tiles made contemporaneously by Native and non-Native Americans provide an interesting cross-cultural comparison with respect to the decoration and marketing of these wares.

-With this new feature of the Luce Visible Storage ▪ Study Center, the Brooklyn Museum is delighted to make hundreds of additional works of American art accessible to the public.
+With this new feature of the Luce Visible Storage ▪ Study Center, we are delighted to make hundreds of additional works of American art accessible to the public.
 We encourage visitors to return frequently during the installation to discover what’s new and to enjoy the growing number of small wonders on view.